-Speed is one thing, but what’s most important to me is Because it was designed specifically for Android TV’s, it’s super-easy to use. it was easy to use on a television.
+Speed is one thing, but what’s most important to me is how easy it is to use.
+Because it was designed specifically for Android TVs, it’s super-easy to use on a television.

-My one complaint about Puffin TV actually has more to do with Google than them.
-In order to keep the app on the Google Play Store, Puffin had to remove the ability to download files from their browser.
+My one complaint about Puffin TV has more to do with Google than them.
+To keep the app on the Google Play Store, Puffin had to remove the ability to download files from their browser.

-That means you won’t be able to download APK’s directly from Puffin.
-Don’t worry though.
-The next app on the list will take care of that.
+That means you won’t be able to download APKs directly from Puffin.
+Don’t worry, though.
+The next Android TV app on the list will take care of that.

-As I mentioned, the one drawback to Puffin TV is that you can’t directly download APK files to your Android TV device anymore. (thanks Google)
+As I mentioned, the one drawback to Puffin TV is that you can’t directly sideload apps to your Android TV device anymore.

 That’s where Downloader comes in.

-Downloader was originally developed for the Amazon Fire TV, but since Fire OS is based on an older version of Android, it’ll work on all of your Android devices as well.
+Downloader was initially developed for the Amazon Fire TV.
+However, since Fire OS is based on an older version of Android, it’ll also work on your Android TV devices.

-The Downloader app has one simple job to do, and it does it very well.
+The Downloader app has one simple job, and it does it very well.
 Point it at an APK file, and it downloads it on your device.
-Then it even gives you the option of installing it without having to go to a file manager.
+Then it even allows you to install it without going to a file manager.

 They added Google Search in 2020, which is a great time-saver.
-Before, you’d need to type in the complete URL for the APK file you wanted to download, which led to a lot of errors and frustration.
+Previously, you’d need to type in the complete URL for the APK file you wanted to download, which led to errors and frustration.

 The integrated web browser isn’t full-featured by any means.
-So don’t expect to be navigating around the web for the fun of it.
+So don’t expect to navigate around the web for the fun of it.
 Still, it’s a great way to browse through your favorite APK repository to see what’s new.

-If you want to read more about the Downloader app, I’ve written a complete user’s guide, complete with how to download and install it.
+If you want to read more about the Downloader app, I’ve written a complete user’s guide, including instructions on downloading and installing it.

 Best Media Player: VLC

-If you’re like me, you probably haven’t given it more than a passing glance lately.
-Even though it’s my default video player, there were a lot of things that VLC could do that I wasn’t aware of.
+If you’re like me, you haven’t given it more than a glance lately.
+Even though it’s my default video player, there were many things that VLC could do that I wasn’t aware of.

-But it also gives you the essential features of a media center as well.
-You can browse for video or audio files, whether they’re stored on your Android TV device, on external storage, or on a shared folder elsewhere on your network.
+But it also gives you the essential features of a media center, allowing you to browse for audio and video files.
+VLC will play them, whether stored on your Android TV device, external storage, or a shared folder elsewhere on your local network.

-I’ve been using VLC for over a decade because it’s simple to use.
-It does exactly what I need it to do without adding a lot of ‘fluff’ features that just get in the way.
+I’ve been using VLC for over a decade because it’s simple and does what I need it to do without adding ‘fluff’ features that get in the way.

 Android TV Remote \ NVIDIA Shield Remote

-If you’ve ever lost your remote control in your couch or had the batteries die in the middle of a movie, a remote control app may be the solution.
+If you’ve ever lost your remote control in your couch or had the batteries die in the middle of a movie, you need a remote control app.

-You can also do voice searches, change the volume and restart your device directly from your smartphone.
-There’s even an app for Apple iPhones too.
+You can also do voice searches, change the volume and restart your device directly from Android smartphones or Apple iPhones.

 If you have an NVIDIA Shield TV, the official remote control app is a ‘must-have.’
 But even if you don’t, you can still get the basic functionality with the official Google app.

-Here’s another app that doesn’t run on your Android TV, but makes it work a lot better.
+Here’s another app that doesn’t run on your Android TV, but makes it work much better.

 That’s where a wireless analyzer like NetSpot for Android comes in.

-I used to be a big fan of WiFi Analyzer by Farproc.
-It was simple and great for home users.
-Unfortunately, it hasn’t been updated since 2018 and it appears that the developer has moved on.
+I used to be a big fan of WiFi Analyzer by Farproc, which was simple and great for home users.
+Unfortunately, it hasn’t been updated since 2018, and it appears the developer has moved on.

 NetSpot is an Android port of their popular Windows\Mac application.
-It’s geared more towards ‘prosumer’ customers, but still has a few great features for beginners as well.
+It’s geared more towards ‘prosumer’ customers but still has a few great features for beginners.

-What I like best is graphs that show how much traffic is on each wireless channel.
+What I like best are the graphs that show how much traffic is on each wireless channel.

-For example, in the image above on the right, you can see a lot of network congestion on WiFi channels 1-6 as well as channels 10 & 11.
+For example, in the image above on the right, you can see a lot of network congestion on WiFi network channels 1-6 and channels 10 & 11.
 By contrast, channels 8 and 9 are wide open.
-You could make a quick change and increase your network speed based on this.

 Best Alternative App Store: Aptoide TV

-Aptoide TV is an alternative app store for both stock Android and Android TV devices.
+Aptoide TV is an alternative app store for both Android TV and Android TV boxes.
 With over 750,000 different apps to choose from, if you can’t find what you’re looking for on the Google Play Store, it’ll be on Aptoide TV.

-Aptoide TV is always one of the first apps I install on every new Android TV device because a lot of my favorite apps you can only find here.
-If you’re getting tired of seeing the same apps on the Google Play Store, give Aptoide a try.
-You’ll be glad you did.
+Aptoide TV is always one of the first apps I install on every new Android TV device because many of my favorite apps are only available there.

 Best File Transfer App: Send Files To TV

 I love apps that do one thing and do it very well.
-The Send Files To TV app is by far the easiest way to send files from your smartphone, PC or Mac to your Android TV.
+The Send Files To TV app is the easiest way to send files from your smartphone, PC, or Mac to your Android TV.

-All you need to do is start Send Files To TV on the sending device and navigate to the app you want to send.
-Once you select it, hop over to the receiving device and open the app there as well.
+All you need to do is open Send Files To TV on the sending device and navigate to the app you want to send.
+Once you select it, hop over to the receiving device and open the app.
 Once you click Receive, the transfer should begin.

-You’ll still need a file explorer to install it, which is where our next app comes in.
+You’ll still need a file explorer to install it, which is where our next Android TV app comes in.

-To be honest, there are a few really good file managers for Android TV.
+There are a few excellent file managers for Android TV.
 FX File Explorer and Solid Explorer File Manager are both solid choices (pun intended), but my vote goes to X-plore File Manager.

 As you can see from the image above, X-plore has a split-screen layout.
 You can navigate to a folder on each side of the screen and copy\move files quickly between them.

 X-plore is the easiest way I’ve found to transfer files between external storage and cloud storage.
-For example, SD cards, external hard drives and USB flash drives, as well as network attached storage drives (NAS).
+For example, SD cards, external hard drives, USB flash drives, and network-attached storage drives (NAS).

-ES-File Explorer was removed from the Google Play Store for violating their terms & conditions,.
-So now’s a great time to look at upgrading your Android TV file explorer.
-Check out my massive review for more details.
+ES-File Explorer was removed from the Google Play Store for violating its terms & conditions.
+So now’s a great time to upgrade your Android TV file explorer.

 Best VPN for Android TV: IPVanish

 No VPN service is perfect.
-I always say if a government agency really wants to see what you’re doing online, they’re going to be able to.
+If a government agency really wants to see what you’re doing online, they will be able to.

-The best VPN is just going to make it harder for hackers, thieves and companies wanting to sell your data to get it.
+The best Android TV VPN will make it harder for hackers, thieves, and companies wanting to sell your data to get it.

-IPVanish makes it really easy for new users to connect to a VPN in just one click.
+IPVanish makes it easy for new users to connect to a VPN with just one click.
 They’ve also got a lot of features and options that experienced users can really customize their experience to get more security.